 The jury is still out on whether or not you need to rug your horse up during the winter.
 Some people will argue that in the wild their natural coats will help to keep them warm while others will state that a rug will protect them from the elements.
 When it does come to rugging your horse though there are a number of factors that will help to answer the question.
 For example, if you clip your horse for any reason at all then you will need to use a rug.

 If you are going to use a rug or blanket during the winter but aren’t sure what type of rug you need then you may find this guide to rugs that I wrote helpful.

 Do horses need more hay when it’s cold?

 Absolutely yes!
 As with all other creatures horses need extra calories during the colder winter months in order to help keep themselves warm.
-This is because they work harder in the winter to keep their body temperature at the right level and with this they need more calories than they would during the summer.
-Increasing their calories will mean that they will be able to burn these calories rather than turning to burning their own fat which would results in a loss of body weight.
+This is because they work harder in the winter to keep their body temperature at the right level and with this, they need more calories than they would during the summer.
+Increasing their calories will mean that they will be able to burn those calories rather than turning to burn their own fat which would result in a loss of body weight.
 More calories, however, doesn’t just mean more food period – you need to be feeding the right type of food which is why we increase the amount of hay.

 How much hay does a horse need per day in the winter?

 When it comes to how much hay your horse needs during the winter it will depend to some extent of his age, condition, weight and workload.
 You also need to take into account the ambient temperature but as a general rule, you should double their hay intake.